 ARTICLES

-In addition to sake, the store also promotes itself as a "people-friendly and earth-friendly store" and offers a selection of ethical products such as organic herbal tea, seasonings, and bubble soap.
-Products unique to Tokachi that enrich the food experience, such as Hiroocho's kelp seasoning "Hoshikuzu Konbu," Suzuki Farm's "Tokachi Salt," and the natural kelp snack "Kamu Kamu Konbu," are also on display, making this a store that can be enjoyed not only as a sake store, but also as a small select shop.
+In addition to sake, the store also promotes itself as a "people- and earth-friendly store" and offers a selection of ethical products such as organic herbal teas, seasonings, and bubble soap.
+It also stocks products unique to Tokachi that enrich the food experience, such as Hiroo Town's kelp seasoning "Hoshikuzu Konbu," Suzuki Farm's "Tokachi Salt," and the natural kelp snack "Kamu Kamu Konbu," making it a store that can be enjoyed not only as a sake store but also as a small select shop.

 There are three types of sake lees snack crackers in collaboration with Oshinshu.
 From 594 yen

-Every Friday and Saturday, it's time to get tipsy at a bar
+Every Friday and Saturday, it's time to get tipsy at the corner bar.

-The shop is bustling with customers drinking.
-Customers also have fun interacting with each other.
+The shop is bustling with customers.
+It's fun to interact with other customers.

-Every Friday and Saturday from 15:00 to 19:00, Tokachi Jin no Sake Kumada Shoten starts its "Kakuuchi" time on the second floor of the store!
-After choosing your "Nippon Sake" of the day at the register on the first floor, head to the second floor.
-You can enjoy Japanese sake at your leisure in an open space.
-The owner, Kumada-san, will kindly explain the appeal of Japanese sake, so even beginners can feel at ease.
-The warm and friendly atmosphere naturally draws customers closer to each other.
+Every Friday and Saturday from 3:00 PM to 7:00 PM, Tokachi Jin Sake Kumada Shoten starts its "Kakuuchi" (drinking at the counter) time on the second floor!
+After choosing your "Nippon Sake" of the day at the register on the first floor, head up to the second floor.
+You can enjoy sake at your leisure in an open space.
+The owner, Kumada, will kindly explain the appeal of sake, so even beginners can feel at ease.
+The warm and friendly atmosphere naturally draws customers in closer to each other.

 The sake lineup for the day.
 I'm happy to be able to try a variety of sake.

-Another great thing about the bar is that you can bring in snacks and sweets, such as salmon flakes and corned beef, which are sold in the bar.
-It's fun to try out some pairings and find the perfect match for your drink.
+Another great thing about this bar is that you can bring in snacks and sweets, such as salmon jerky and corned beef, which are sold in the bar.
+It's fun to try out some pairings and find out which goes well with your drink.

 The passion of the owner, Mr. Kumada, for sake